 Tennessee Regional Prices

-The Tennessee gas price average remains steady, increasing only a penny over last week.
-The Tennessee Gas Price average is now $1.90 which is four cents more than one month ago and 43 cents less than one year ago.
+The Tennessee gas price average holds steady for the second week at $1.94.
+The Tennessee Gas Price average is seven cents more than one month ago and 60 cents less than one year ago.

-• Tennessee moved to the 8th least expensive market in the nation
+- Tennessee is the 9th least expensive market in the nation

 National Gas Prices